-ENL Students in CTE Programs
+ELL & MLL Students in CTE Programs

-Students who have been identified as "ENL" will receive those accommodations as indicated by the home school.
+Students who have been identified as "Transitioning" or "Expanding" ELL or MLL may enroll in Wilson Tech and will receive those accommodations as indicated by the home school.
 Districts will need to provide bi-lingual glossaries and/or assistive electronic devices for eligible students enrolled in CTE programs.